Rule 5101:14-1-05 | Comprehensive case management and employment program: case management.

 (2) Active engagement in developing the individual service strategy, utilizing CCMEP services and maintaining communication with the lead agency.

-(D) For how long shall the lead agency provide CCMEP services to a program participant?
+(C) For how long shall the lead agency provide CCMEP services to a program participant?

 The lead agency shall provide CCMEP services to a program participant for the amount of time necessary to ensure successful preparation to enter unsubsidized employment and/or post-secondary education and training.
 There is no time limit on participation in CCMEP or required sequence of services.
-Prior to ending an activity assigned in accordance with paragraph (B) of this rule due to a durational limitation of the connected service that is based on a funding source, local, state or federal policy, the lead agency shall:
+Prior to ending a service assigned in accordance with paragraph (B) of this rule due to a durational limitation of the connected service that is based on a funding source, local, state or federal policy, the lead agency shall:

 (1) Explore if the program participant may continue in the assigned activity through an alternative CCMEP service; or